No results were found...

 Ilma Nausedaite

-I’m Ilma, COO at MailerLite.
+I’m Ilma, President of MailerLite.
 I love seeing our customers succeed.
 When they win, we win (like being named one of the top 5 fastest growing SaaS companies).
 Email is my passion, although I took a rather unusual path.
 Before MailerLite, I worked in finance and art, which turned out to be the perfect mix for marketing.